chen-bowen/Predicting_Ads_Click_Rate_with_Azure/README.md

 For details please find in `production_deploy_to_aks.ipynb`

-Once the model is deployed, the webservice in the endpoint section from the defined name will show status as active
+Once the model is deployed, the webservice in the endpoint section from the defined name will show status as "Healthy"

 <img src="images/active_endpoint.png">